St. Louis Metropolitan Police Department: "Exclusion List" controversy (2019–2020)

 A controversy ensued in 2019 regarding the existence of a list created by circuit attorney Kimberly M. Gardner's office of 28 Metropolitan Department officers that were to be excluded from acting as witnesses in future prosecutions due to an alleged history of misconduct.
 In late September 2020, fifteen more officers were added to the list.
 This would indicate about five percent of the sworn officers of the department are listed.
 The names of those on the list has not been released to the public.

 "Russian Roulette" incident (2019)

 On January 24, police arrived at the residence of SLMPD officer Nathaniel Hendren following reports of gunshots, upon arrival police found 24-year-old officer Katlyn Alix fatally shot in the chest, following an alleged game of Russian roulette.
 St. Louis circuit attorney Kimberly Gardner criticized the investigation, stating that the department was obstructing the investigation of the shooting, claiming investigators refused to allow a sample of Officer Hendren's blood be tested for alcohol and other substances.
-St. Louis Metropolitan Police Commissioner John Hayden Jr. responded to criticism of the investigation as unfounded.
+St. Louis Metropolitan Police Chief John Hayden Jr. responded to criticism of the investigation as unfounded.